AnttiHaerkoenen/vyborg_orthodox/article/slides/slides-seminar-2021.md

 # Time series analysis

-Bayesian graphical models have rarely been used in historical demographic research, even though it is potentially very useful.
-The most relevant publication has been [Voutilainen et al. 2020](http://urn.fi/URN:NBN:fi:jyu-202006174250).
-In this article the authors use a graphical model to control the effects of a variety of different problems with the source material.
-They create a novel reconstruction of Finnish population in the Early Modern period, and importantly, the Bayesian methods allow the estimation of different uncertainties in the estimations, which is completely novel in Finnish historiography.
-The proper specification of priors is very important in these cases, since the data has a lot of uncertain parts.

 - statistical methods for working with time series data
 - common problems:
     * spectral analysis (finding repeating patterns)